agentsonar/agentsonar/docs/VALIDATION.md

 content of the messages.**

-Sonnet 4, Opus 4.6, Gemini 2.5 Pro, or any future frontier model — the detection layer doesn't care.
+Sonnet 4, Opus 4.6, Gemini 2.5 Pro, or any future frontier model, the detection layer doesn't care.
 It's watching the delegation graph, not the prose.
 That's why it still works when your agents are smart enough to produce genuinely different, genuinely thoughtful feedback on every pass.

 None of the demo prompts were engineered to fail.
 Every agent behaves reasonably.
-The failures are **emergent** — they only exist in the interaction pattern, not in any single agent's behavior.
+The failures are **emergent**: they only exist in the interaction pattern, not in any single agent's behavior.
 This is why graph-level detection beats smarter-prompting as a mitigation strategy: you can't prompt